 Just two hours north of Brisbane in the Blackall Range, the Sunshine Coast Hinterland Great Walk is best enjoyed in the summer wet season when the creeks and waterfalls are full.
 It’s home to the Jinibara people, which roughly means ‘the people of the lawyer vine’ (you’ve been warned).

-There are three campsites on the walk and it passes through the quaint townships of Flaxton and Mapleton, making it beginner-friendly.
+There are three campsites on the walk and the track passes through the quaint townships of Flaxton and Mapleton, making it beginner-friendly.
 The best views are from Thilba Thalba camp, and the rock pool above Kondalilla Falls is one of South East Queensland’s best spots for wild swimming.

 5. Gold Coast Hinterland Great Walk